-Zinc and zinc alloy coatings on steel offer substantial improvements in corrosion resistance, not only for automobile bodies, but also for appliances, commercial and residential buildings and other general construction applications.
+Zinc and zinc-alloy coatings on steel offer substantial improvements in corrosion resistance, not only for automobile bodies, but also for appliances, commercial and residential buildings and other general construction applications.
 As a result, there has been a large increase in the production and applications of zinc-coated steels.
-In the United States and Canada the volume rose from 9.3MM tons in 1990 to over 18MM tons in 2004 & 2006 (Figure 10), dropped off during 2008-10 and has now recovered to over 16MM tons.
-To meet this demand there are approximately 75 operating lines in North America in 2014.
-Coincident with this large growth, market pressures on price and quality, and the ever increasing need for efficiency, have led to significant improvements in the galvanizing processes previously described, and in techniques for using coated steels.
-The improvements in hot-dip quality have probably contributed to the drop in electrolytic production.
+In the United States, the volume rose from 9.3MM tpy in 1990 to over 18MM tpy in 2004 & 2006 (Figure 14), dropped off during 2008-10 and has now recovered and is holding at over 16MM tpy as of 2021.
+To meet this demand, there are 77 operating lines in North America as of early 2022.
+Coincident with this large growth, market pressures on price and quality, and the ever-increasing need for efficiency, have led to significant improvements in the hot-dip sheet product quality, and in techniques for using coated steels.

-Figure 10: United States and Canadian Galvanized Steel Shipments
+Figure 14: United States Galvanized Steel Shipments

-Automotive
+Automotive - General

-Since zinc-coated steel was first used in North American vehicles in the late 1950's. the quantity per vehicle has grown to about 850 lbs.
+Since zinc-coated steel was first used in North American vehicles in the late 1950's, the quantity per vehicle has grown to about 850 lbs.
+[385 kg].
 Most of the unexposed parts are fabricated from either hot-dip galvanized (GI) or hot-dip galvannealed (GA).
-Most exposed or skin panels are made from GA, electro zinc or electro zinc-nickel.
+Many exposed or skin panels are made from GA, while some use GI.
 Experience indicates that all products provide satisfactory corrosion protection, providing vehicle designs are appropriate, and the phosphating and painting systems are properly controlled.

 It is unlikely that the usage per vehicle will increase from today's levels because of the present satisfactory corrosion performance.
-A more likely scenario is a small reduction due to more usage of high strength steel and because of the increased use of tailor welded blanks, all of which will be described later in this section.
-The impact of these activities results in a lighter weight vehicle.
+A more likely scenario is a small reduction due to more formable high strength steel and because of the increased use of tailor welded blanks, all of which will be described later in this section.
+The impact of these activities results in lighter vehicle weight along with improved crash protection for passengers.